mrbeam/BeamOS/README.rst

 * `RPI_WS281X <https://github.com/mrbeam/rpi_ws281x>`_ (discontinued) an LED strip driver used with the LED server
     * Uses the latest Python3 package from `the upstream RPI_WS281X <https://github.com/rpi-ws281x/rpi-ws281x-python>`_
 * `MrBeam Docs <https://github.com/mrbeam/MrBeamDoc>`_ The documentation for using your MrBeam - offline

+N.B.
+The listed branches can change with the "flavours" that you decide to build.
+For example, you could build a beta or alpha flavour that includes the mrbeam2-beta branches from the public repos.
+Private repos need to be changed and committed manually.

 Automated Deployment
 ~~~~~~~~~~~~~~~~~~~~